Mishamba/iTechArt_Zhabushka_bot/README.md

   - count frog messages batch length,
   - tell how many stickers did you send,
   - count frog message batch length record and show it on command.

+Next goals:
+  Right now bot stores everything in local memory and if we will restart bot we will loose all data.
+So it needs some kind of database.